-This delicious Radicchio Salad recipe features a creamy lemon-vinaigrette, buttery calvestrano olives, tasty breadcrumbs and nutty parmesan cheese.
+This delicious Italian Radicchio Salad recipe features a creamy lemon-vinaigrette, buttery calvestrano olives, tasty breadcrumbs and nutty parmesan cheese.
 Plus, a special tip ensures that your radicchio won’t be overly bitter!

 I have a thing for bitter.
 Almost any day of the week, I’ll take a Campari Spritz over its sweeter cousin, the Aperol Spritz.
 And I’m utterly obsessed with radicchio, a variety of chicory that resembles a small red cabbage, but has a delightful bitter note.